aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-01-no-network-access.md

 ## Problem
 A user reports that their computer has no network or internet access.
+The test was performed on the Wi-Fi adapter while connected to a mobile hotspot.
+A wrong static IPv4 configuration was applied to simulate an IP misconfiguration issue.

 ## Environment (old note)
 - Windows 10 / Windows 11